Hai567/steamhacks-round-1/README.md

 Go to https://rapidapi.com/developer/authorization, login or sign up and get the api key.
 ![Example](https://files.readme.io/1cd7723-small-api-keys.png)

-After that, naviagate to "/src/stores", create a file named "api.js"
+After that, naviagate to "/src", create a folder name "store" with a file named "api.js" inside
 ```
 import { readable } from 'svelte/store';